Onfido Studio

 Face Capture: Motion task

 A Face Capture Motion task will guide the end user through uploading a Motion capture for a liveness check, where the user will be asked to perform a simple headturn movement.
 Motion captures are commonly combined with document uploads, so that Onfido can confirm the end user is the owner of the document in question.
-It should be noted that Face Capture Motion tasks will only capture the video, the Facial Similarity report will need to be run separately.
+It should be noted that Face Capture Motion tasks will only perform the biometric capture, the Facial Similarity report will need to be run separately.

 Configuration:

-To compensate for this, you can create a workflow that automatically falls back to Face Capture Photo or Face Capture Video for users on unsupported devices.
-To do so, simply add a logic task immediately after the Motion Capture task that tests whether the output array is empty.
+To compensate for this, you can create a workflow that automatically falls back to Face Capture Photo or Face Capture Video for users on unsupported devices

 Below is an example workflow containing a Document Report and a Facial Similarity Report (Motion), with a fallback to the Facial Similarity Report (Photo) for devices where Motion doesn't run.

-Please note that you can also create a workflow with Face Capture Motion and without the Photo or Video fallback.
+Please note that you can also create a workflow with Face Capture Motion and without the Photo or Video fallback as you can see in the example workflow below.
 However, in this case, if the end user has a device where Motion doesn't run, they will not automatically fallback to Photo or Video.
-The result of the Face Capture Motion task will be empty and the workflow execution will proceed to the next task.
-However, the Facial Similarity Report (Motion) will fail due to missing data.
+The result of the Face Capture Motion task will be empty and the workflow execution will proceed to the next task which in this example means that the user will be rejected.

 Profile Data Capture task